 A drug target is anything within a living organism to which a drug is directed and/or binds, resulting in a change in its behaviour or function.

-A study has discovered the regulating process behind cell autophagy which could aid in the development of neurodegenerative disease treatments.
+A study has uncovered the mechanism behind calcium entry and exit into T cells, which could be used in development of autoimmune disease treatments.

 Researchers have identified a protein on the surface of cells that cause MS and have used antibodies as an effective treatment for the condition in mice.

 Researchers have imaged an inflammation-related protein receptor on cell membranes which could inform future drug designs to prevent cell death.

 Researchers have uncovered a treatment that may be used to treat heart attacks or to prevent heart failure, using the circadian clock.

 A study has revealed that a mutation in the NKAP gene causes a rare syndrome, providing researchers with the potential to develop treatments for the condition.

 A study has demonstrated that blocking certain receptors in mice reduced Ewing sarcoma growth and metastasis, which could be used within future treatments.